hongsong-wang/CS_arXiv_2406_2412/README.md

-# arXiv Papers in Computer Science (June 2024 – December 2024)
+# arXiv Papers in Computer Science that Have Released Code (June 2024 – December 2024)

 To help students and researchers quickly locate relevant papers based on keywords, I compiled abstracts from arXiv papers in computer science and created a webpage.
 The collection includes papers that have publicly released their code on arXiv during June 2024 – December 2024.